'How to Automate PII Redaction with a REST API'

 Uploading Media for PII Redaction

 Submit an image or video with a multipart POST request.
-Specify which PII categories to redact, or omit the parameter to redact all detected categories.
+Specify at least one PII category to redact.

 -H "Authorization: Bearer YOUR_API_KEY" \